xiaoshan-lin/Cooperative-UAV-UGV-Localization/README.md

 - [Acknowledgments](#acknowledgments)

 ## Usage
 Open the code in MATLAB.
 Run the `main` function to execute the codes.
-There are several modules in the `main` function:
+There are two modules in the `main` function:
 - `linearized_state_and_measurement()` simulates the linearized discrete-time dynamics and measurement models near the nominal trajectory, assuming a reasonable initial state perturbation and assuming no process noise, measurement noise, or control input perturbations.
 It plots
     + lienarized states vs full nonlinear states
     + lienarized measurements vs actual measurements